norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 ![take only what you need to survive](https://y.yarn.co/84492e53-9f7f-42c3-a8c3-bd088fe3d7fe_text.gif)

 LangChain does the opposite of this.
 The framework currently boasts over 200 supported integrations, every one of them a dependency.
 If something breaks in the requirements management of the Discord integration, it breaks your project, regardless of if you use Discord or not.
 In November of 2023 this resulted in what is essentially a text compiling framework that takes 18 minutes to build in a container.
+It was a hopeful sign when LangChain announced that the framework would be split into a `lag

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTI5NDM3MzYsLTE1NTc1ODIyNywxMj
+eyJoaXN0b3J5IjpbOTQyMjMyNjQ0LC0xNTU3NTgyMjcsMTIxMz
-EzNDM2NjM4LDEzODIzNjMzNF19
+QzNjYzOCwxMzgyMzYzMzRdfQ==
 -->